 The Taiping Rebellion drained the already weakened Qing Dynasty, which would collapse less than 50 years later.
 The causes of the Taiping Rebellion were symptomatic of larger problems existent within China, problems such as lack of strong, central control over a large territory and poor economic prospects for a massive population.
-The endemic hardship of a massive population in the countryside which enabled the rise of Hong Xiuquan would later enable the rise of Mao Zedong and the government which evolved into the China we know today.
+The endemic hardship of a massive population in the countryside, which enabled the rise of Hong Xiuquan, would later enable the rise of Mao Zedong and the government that evolved into the China we know today.
 Today, with the continued outlawing of Falun Gong practice as an insurrectionist movement, the State would appear to have learned from history to avoid letting such a movement reach levels to rival the Taiping movement.

 – Lucas Woodling